Rolling Updates, Do We Have This One, Needs A Better Description

 - The History of Everything by Barenaked Ladies (famous as the Title Theme Tune of The Big Bang Theory) refers to the scientific version of this, especially in its first two lines:

 Our whole universe was in a hot dense state,Then nearly fourteen billion years ago expansion started.
 Wait...

 - Most Creation Myths, as noted above.

-- All the player characters in Demon: The Fallen have witnessed the beginning of the universe personally.
-Because they created it in the first place.
+- All the player characters in Demon The Fallen witnessed the beginning of the universe personally, because they created it in the first place.
 How much of it they remember, however, depends on their respective Demonic Lore skill scores.

-- In 8-Bit Theater Sarda sends White Mage on a trip through time, which drops the character at a point BEFORE the Big Bang.
+- In Eight Bit Theater Sarda sends White Mage on a trip through time, which drops the character at a point BEFORE the Big Bang.